 The exhibition opened on Friday 19 June 2015 and will be on display until 12 July 2015.

 1 Opposites Attract Prize

-For a beanie that draws together unusual ideas, items, facts and makes something special.
+For a beanie that draws together unusual ideas, items, colours or facts and makes something special.
 What can you bring together?
 Science and Art?
-Soft sculpture and robotics?
+Soft sculpture and robotics

 2 Extreme Conditions Prize